espressif/esp-idf/docs/en/hw-reference/esp32s2/user-guide-esp32-s2-kaluga-1-kit.rst

      - If ESP-LyraT-8311A's pin BT_ADC is used to initialize the board's six buttons, IO6 and IO11 will not be available for the other boards.
      - Do not initialize IO11 (NETWORK) for your ESP-LyraP-TouchA.
 Also, if you need to use BT_ADC, do not initialize IO6 (PHOTO).

+Also, all extension boards and the :ref:`JTAG interface <jtag-debugging-tip-jtag-pins-reconfigured>` share the same pins IO39, IO40, IO41 and IO42.
+For this reason, the following may disturb the JTAG operation:

+* Plugging in any extension board
+* Debugging an application that is using an extension board

 Hardware Revision Details